 The Electrification component of the PCEP includes installation of 138 miles of single track and OCS for the distribution of electrical power to the EMUs.
 The OCS will be powered from a 25 kilovolt (kV), 60-Hertz, single phase, alternating current supply system consisting of two traction power substations (TPS), one switching station (SS), and seven paralleling stations (PS).
-Electrification will be performed using a DB delivery method.
+Electrification infrastructure will be constructed using a DB delivery method.

-- OCS foundation installation is on hold as the project team shifts focus and resources to resolution of differing site conditions (DSCs) found during potholing.
-The intent of the effort is to clear more locations for foundation installations, which will improve the efficiency of work and avoid the risk of skipping locations or stopping the foundation installation mid way. - OCS cantilever arm installation and bracket setting continued in Segment (S) 2 Work Area (WA) 5. - Potholing at proposed OCS locations continued in Segments 1, 2, and 4 in advance of foundation installation.
+- OCS foundation installation remains on hold as the project team focuses resources on the resolution of differing site conditions (DSCs) found during potholing.
+The intent of the effort is to clear more locations for foundation installations, which will improve the efficiency of work and avoid the risk of skipping locations or stopping the foundation installation mid-way.
+With current resolution of DSCs, the foundations are planned to restart at the end of September. - OCS cantilever arm installation and bracket setting continued in Segment (S) 2 Work Area (WA) 5. - OCS wire installation for feeder wires and static wires began in S2WA5. - Potholing at proposed OCS locations and utility locations continued in Segments 1, 2, 3, and 4 in advance of foundation installation.
 BBII and PCEP also continued to resolve conflicts found during the potholing process, such as loose concrete, asphalt, and other debris, and began designing solutions for those conflicts that cannot be avoided.
-The conflicts must be resolved before the installation of foundations at those locations. - Relocation of signal cables found in conflict with planned OCS foundations continued as conflicts are identified. - Continued structural excavation and installation of ductbank and manholes at the future location for TPS-2. - Continued ductbank installation in Segment 2 for signal and wayside power cube units. - Continued progression of the OCS design with BBII in all segments, which included review of Design Change Notices (DCN) for conflicts found in the field during potholing. - Continued design review coordination with local jurisdictions for the OCS, Traction Power Facilities, and Bridge Attachments design in Segments 2 and 4, including responses to comments from jurisdictions. - Continued to review and coordinate signal and communication design submittals with BBII.
-Received designs for three grade crossings as typical designs for review. - Received DCN for Segment 2 and 4 Bridge Screening and Attachments based on comments from Caltrans.
+The conflicts must be resolved before the installation of foundations at those locations. - Relocation of signal cables found in conflict with planned OCS foundations continued as conflicts are identified. - Continued structural excavation, installation of ductbank and manholes, and installation of conduits and concrete foundations pours at TPS-2. - Continued ductbank and foundation installation in Segment 2 for signal and wayside power cube units. - Began survey and site preparation at TPS-1. - Continued progression of the OCS design with BBII in all segments, which included review of Design Change Notices (DCN) for conflicts found in the field during potholing. - Received and reviewed DCNs related to UPRR MT-1 Foundation Changes. - Continued design review coordination with local jurisdictions for the OCS, Traction Power Facilities, and Bridge Attachments design in Segments 2 and 4, including responses to comments from jurisdictions.

-- Received re-submittal of System Ductbanks for Segment 2. - Continued progress on 95% communications systemwide design. - The PCEP team and BBII continued to work through Site Specific Work Plans (SSWP) for upcoming field work. - Continued tree pruning and removals in Segment 3. - Received 35% TPS Interconnection design for TPS-1 and TPS-2. - The PCEP team continues to work with PG&E for the finalization of protection scheme studies.
+- Continued to review and coordinate signal and communication design submittals with BBII.
+Reviewed designs for three grade crossings as typical designs.
+Continued weekly coordination meetings on signal design as the team defines the parameters of grade crossing design moving forward. - Received Grounding and Bonding details for review. - Submitted Segments 2 and 4 Bonding and Grounding per Caltrans' comments. - Received 65% System Ductbanks for Segments 1 and 3. - The PCEP team and BBII continued to work through Site Specific Work Plans (SSWP) for upcoming field work. - Continued tree pruning and removals in Segment 3. - Reviewed 35% TPS interconnection design for TPS-1 and TPS-2 and continued coordination with VTA on TPS interconnection design for TPS-2. - The PCEP team continues to work with PG&E for the finalization of protection scheme studies.
 PG&E and the JPB are continuing to negotiate the terms of Supplemental Agreement Number 4.